danielzting/danielzting.github.io/src/pages/about.md

 ### Gaming

 I would consider myself fairly skilled at Geometry Dash—nowhere near top players, but I have beaten extreme demons.
 I don't play any other games seriously, but I do play Minecraft as a medium of hanging out, some story-driven singleplayer games, and the occasional friendslop when my friends force me to buy it.
+Of course I like to play IRL board games too.
 You can find me on [Steam](https://steamcommunity.com/id/unixrubix).

 ### Music and literature

 I may be a STEM major but I do appreciate the creative arts too.
 Music is a big part of my life in that I have a decent number of years of experience playing piano, and I like going to concerts.
-My most listened-to genres are EDM, Christian, and classical, but I will listen to anything.
+My most listened-to genres are electronic, Christian, and classical, but I will listen to anything.
 If you have any music recommendations, let me know!
 You can find me on [Apple Music](https://music.apple.com/profile/danielzting).

 I love a good book too, though I don't read nearly as much as I should these days.
 My favorite non-fiction book is *Gödel, Escher, Bach* and my favorite fiction series is the *Three Body Problem* trilogy.
 I'm a huge sucker for sci-fi.